 This, in turn, is likely to drive business growth and ultimately increase revenue.

 The Changing Face of Internal Communications

 There’s no silver bullet.
 No set and forget.
 It’s an ongoing process that continuously needs effort, time and resources.

 Today’s Internal Communications Challenges

 Staff encounter noisy, open-plan environments and are surrounded by devices constantly pinging for their attention

-- Attention spans are rumored to be shrinking – from 12 seconds to 8 seconds in the past 20 years
+Experts believe the human brain’s attention span has shifted from 12 seconds to 8 seconds in the past 20 years

-- Information overload is a real problem – the average knowledge worker is expected to process the equivalent of 174 newspapers each day!
+The average knowledge worker is expected to process the equivalent of 174 newspapers each day!

 - Fast, easy access to accurate information in just a few clicks

 - Instant messaging functionality with colleagues (emails are considered old-fashioned)